MazeMap/URL-API/URL-API.md

 #### POIs in general

-There are 5 different types of POIs:
+There are 3 different types of POIs:

 1. `sharepoitype` defines a sharing point.
 Use to share a single point.
 2. `starttype` defines a starting point.
 Use as the start of a path.
 3. `desttype` defines a destination point.
 Use as the destination of a path or as a single destination point.
-4. `viewtype` defines a view point.
-Use to set custom center of the view.
-5. `postype` defines a position point.
-Use to simulate the current position.

 They can be specified in 3 different ways: